How to Plan a 3-Day Trip to Zhangjiajie

 In the Morning

-Enter Zhangjiajie National Forest Park from Wulingyuan entrance and get to the lower Bailong Elevator station by the sightseeing shuttle bus.
-Bailong Elevator is the world’s tallest outdoor lift which will directly take you 326 meters up to the mountaintop in only 66 seconds.
+Enter Zhangjiajie National Forest Park from the Wulingyuan entrance and get to the lower Bailong Elevator station by the sightseeing shuttle bus.
+Bailong Elevator is the world’s tallest outdoor lift, which will take you directly 326 meters up to the mountaintop in only 66 seconds.

 After reaching the top, you can tour Yuanjiajie Scenic Area along the following route: